 Q. How do students apply for the Gilman International Scholarship and when are the deadlines?

 Students can study and intern abroad during the spring, summer, fall or academic year term.
 It is important that students apply for the correct scholarship term according to their program dates in order to be considered for the Gilman Scholarship.
-There are two application deadlines each year for the Gilman Scholarship Program: 1) spring and early summer program applications are due in early October and 2) summer and fall/academic year program applications are due in early march.
+There are two application deadlines each year for the Gilman Scholarship Program: 1) Cycle 1 applications are due in early October and 2) Cycle 2 applications are due in early march.

 For detailed information, please refer to the Deadlines & Timeline page of the Gilman website.